-If the buyer is using a mortgage to buy your home then the lender will require that an appraisal be conducted.
+If the buyer is purchasing the home with a mortgage, the lender will require that an appraisal be conducted.

 So, what is an appraisal?